 Exposure therapy is a traditional way of healing trauma.
-By exposing a person to the activating stimulus, and pairing that with relaxation, emotional support and self-talk, the person becomes desensitized to the triggering situation.
-This can be done using a gradual approach to the stimulus, so that closer approach is progressively paired with relaxation until one can experience the situation directly, tolerate it, and get over the fear.
+It exposes a person to the activating situation.
+But it pairs that exposure with relaxation, emotional support and self-talk, so the person becomes desensitized to the situation.
+This can be done using a gradual approach to the situation.
+As one moves closer to the triggering situation paired with coping resources, one can learn to tolerate the experience and get over the fear.

-Imaginal desensitization uses guided visualization to activate the trauma response to a tolerable level, progressively approaching that experience in imagination.
-It helps desensitize the trauma response.
+Imaginal desensitization uses guided visualization to activate the response at a tolerable level, progressively approaching that experience in imagination.
+It helps desensitize the response.
 It is one of the methods I use and may employ in combination with other methods, where indicated, such as Eye Movement Desensitization and Reprocessing (EMDR), another evidence-based method of trauma healing.

 To schedule a first appointment please select this link.
 Although experienced with emergencies, that is not my practice focus.
 As an outpatient therapist I work with people who can reliably cope, are not at risk or in crisis, do not have thoughts of self-harm, and are seeking to grow.